vissermc/chainlist.js/README.md

 It is implemented as a doubly linked list, therefore navigating n elements away takes O(n) time.
 Additionally, there is fast (O(1)) access to the parent list, the last element, and the element count.

+Both the list (ChainList) and its nodes (ChainList.Node) inherit from ChainList.Link.
-Concrete elements can either inherit from ChainList.Node or aggregate it by passing itself as parameter, and adding the generated node as a field.
+Concrete elements can either inherit from ChainList.Node or aggregate it by passing itself as parameter (see dashed 'elem' in diagram).
-Similarly, a concrete container can either inherit from ChainList or aggregate it.
+Similarly, a concrete container can either inherit from ChainList or aggregate it (see dashed 'parent' in diagram).

-ChainList inherits from ChainList.Node as well, being a link in the list itself.
-Some functions, such as 'indexLink', 'nextLink', and 'prevLink' can reach this container node.
+Some functions, such as 'indexLink', 'nextLink', and 'prevLink', traverse over all links.
 A lot of functions are both available from a node and a container.

+![uml.png]

 Also available, a sorted variant of ChainList called ChainListSorted.
 It does not have a unshift, push, or insertAt function.
 Only insert and insertArray can be used to insert elements.
 They will be inserted at the correct sorted location according the comparison function supplied to the constructor.